kaz-utashiro/greple/README.md

     package.
 So if you define the function in the module package, use the full package name or export properly.

-    If the function dies, that file is simply skipped.
+    If the function dies with a message starting with a word "SKIP" (`/^SKIP/i`), that file is simply skipped.
 So you can control if the file is to be processed using the file name or content.
-To see the message, use **--warn func=1** option.
+To see the message, use **--warn begin=1** option.

     For example, using next function, only perl related files will be processed.